 You can find a lot of information on the Net to know when to open a position, buy an asset,… but you can find very little information to learn when to stop a position.

 - Stop-loss to limit losses.
-It’s important to maximise profits but also to minimise your losses.
+It’s important to maximize profits but also to minimize your losses.
 All traders lose on some deals but every pound saved on a trade that loses is as significant as every pound gained on one that is successful.
 Before you open a position it’s important to reflect on the reasons why and to put the required stop loss in place.

 - Scaled exit points.
 Some traders don’t open a full position from the start.
 They only put on a certain percentage (for example 30%) and wait to see if the price heads in the direction they predict.
 If this happens, they open a second position, then a third.